How Do You Do Experiential Marketing Campaigns?

 One thing you have to understand is that event marketing and experiential marketing are inseparable.
 Events bring new experiences with face to face interactions.
 An event needs a specific set of time, tickets and a venue.
 Visitors plan and organize to attend them earlier.
 Reminders via email, text messages may be sent out to the attendees.
 A team of organizers is then set out to promote the event to as many people as possible.

 One sure thing is that engagement requires little or no promotion because it usually has a huge element of surprise.
-In most cases, you may be tempted to advertise your events on social media, television and radio.
+In most cases, you can be tempted to advertise your events on social media, television and radio.
 Again, you will not have to send an email to your loyal subscribers to attend your event!
 We can simply conclude that all events are experiential by nature but not all experiential marketing is an event- based.

 2. Brand Activation